joyjit/nix-upload/README.md

 # nix-upload
 A Python utility that automatically uploads photos from your local directory (recursively) to Nixplay digital photo frames.
 The tool supports batch processing, image resizing, and text overlay with date and location information.

+> [!NOTE]
+> This script will potentially DELETE ALL OF YOUR PREVIOUSLY UPLOADED photos
+> if you set the "delete_my_uploads" configuration value to true,

 ## How to Install
 1. **Prerequisites**
    - Python 3.8 or higher